Interlaken - Things to Do in Interlaken in July

 5.0 21 reviews from $980

-Insider tip: Request a seat on the right side of the coach when departing Interlaken.
-This gives the most direct views of the Eiger's north face approaching Grindelwald.
+Insider tip: Request a seat on the right side of the coach when departing Interlaken for the best initial views of Lake Thun and the surrounding mountains.

 Grindelwald -Kleine Scheidegg-Lauterbrunnen Small Group Day Trip